Ex-soldiers clamour for rights

 MANDI BAHAUDDIN-The Pakistan Ex-Servicemen Society (PESS) held a meeting to discuss their collective problems.

 The meeting was presided over by PESS District President Sher Gondal.
-The meeting was started with recitation of a few Quranic verses.
-Speaking on the occasion, Havaldar (r) Mukhtar Virk said the military pensioners were not receiving their outstanding dues in time.
-Elaborating further, he said record offices send cheques to District Armed Services Board (DASB) Gujrat and no information to this effect is passed on to the pensioners concerned for receiving the cheques.
+Speaking on the occasion, Havaldar (r) Mukhtar Virk said the military pensioners are not receiving their outstanding dues in time.
+Elaborating on, he said record offices send cheques to District Armed Services Board (DASB) Gujrat and no information to this effect is passed on to the pensioners concerned for receiving the cheques.
 Even the DASB and its staff including welfare officers do not inform the pensioners about their cheques and after some time they are rendered outdated.

 He said PAF and Navy record offices send the cheques direct to the individuals.
 He demanded record offices of all arms and services of Army should also follow the procedure adopted by PAF and Navy and send the cheques directly to the persons.
-Shan said that on the directions of Defence Ministry.
-DASB Camp office was set up at Mandi Bahauddin for convenience of ex-soldiers and their families including widows of Shaheeds.
+Shan said that on the directives of the Defence Ministry, the DASB Camp office was set up at Mandi Bahauddin for convenience of ex-soldiers and their families including widows of Shaheeds.

 MANDI BAHAUDDIN-The Pakistan Ex-Servicemen Society (PESS) held a meeting to discuss their collective problems.